SIMBAChain/truffle/README.md

 2. Create a directory for your Truffle project.
 3. cd into that directory and start an npm project.
 4. Then in that directory, start a Truffle project.
 This directory (the root of your project, where your package.json will live), is where you will run your Truffle commands from.
-5. install the SIMBA Chain Truffle plugin
+5. Install the SIMBA Chain Truffle plugin
-6. declare your @simbachain/truffle plugin in your truffle-config.js file
+6. Declare your @simbachain/truffle plugin in your truffle-config.js file
-7. (optional) create a simba.json file in the top level of your project, and populate that file with 'baseURL' and 'web3Suite' fields.
+7. (optional) Create a simba.json file in the top level of your project, and populate that file with 'baseURL' and 'web3Suite' fields.
 8. (Necessary if using client credentials) Create an env file (.simbachain.env, simbachain.env, or .env) in your project root, and specify client credentials as well as your SIMBA Chain base API URL.
-9. run `truffle run simba help` to make sure the plugin is installed
+9. Run `truffle run simba help` to make sure the plugin is installed

 ## Prerequisites

 You should have a SIMBA Blocks Instance to communicate with.
-Additionally you must have a least one contract application created in the instance (though the plugins will direct you to create one if you do not yet have one).
+Additionally you must have a least one contract application created in the instance (though the plugin will direct you to create one if you do not yet have one).
 To create an application, open your browser, navigate to your instance and log in using your SIMBA user account.
 Click on your organization -> Applications and then click on the "Add" button.
 Follow the on screen instructions to create your application.

 ## Installation